ksmanasra/fetch/README.md

     1. Who are Fetch’s power users?
         >Defining "power users" as users who scanned the most receipts, it is a more accurate definition for Fetch versus seeing who bought the most items or who has spent them most.
 We will go with the theme of the previous questions and list the top 5 users.

-        >The following output are the top 5 "power users" (there are no names, so we will categorize by the given ID).
+        >The following output are the top 5 "power users" (there are no names, so we will categorize by the given ID):

             USER_ID                     SCANNED
             62925c1be942f00613f7365e    10
             64e62de5ca929250373e6cf5    10